SuadeLabs/fire/documentation/properties/type.md

 ### building_society
 A financial institution that offers a variety of savings accounts to attract deposits, mainly from the general public, and which specializes in the provision of long-term mortgage loans used to purchase property.
 They have entered into arrangements with other financial institutions that have enabled them to provide their depositors with limited banking facilities (the use of cheque books and credit cards, for instance) and other financial services, a development that has been given added impetus by the BUILDING SOCIETIES ACT 1986.

+### unincorporated_biz
+Unincorporated business other than unlimited liability partnerships.
+Sole traders would fall in this category.

 # Loan
 ```